 Introduction

 mirrord is an open-source tool that lets developers run local processes in the context of their cloud environment.
 It makes it incredibly easy to test your code on a cloud environment (e.g. staging) without actually going through the hassle of Dockerization, CI, or deployment, and without disrupting the environment by deploying untested code.
-Instead of saving it for the last step, now you can shift-left on cloud testing you can test your code in the cloud from the very beginning of your development process.
+Instead of saving it for the last step, now you can shift-left on cloud testing and test your code in the cloud from the very beginning of your development process.

 Want to see mirrord in action?
 Check out our demo.